ermakov-oleg/serpyco-rs/README.md

 - Validation of input/output data
 - Very fast
 - Support recursive schemas
 - Generate JSON Schema Specification (Draft 2020-12)
+- Support custom encoders/decoders for fields

 ## Supported field types
 There is support for generic types from the standard typing module: